Burt Ward: Career

-At the age of 19, Ward auditioned for the role of Robin.
+In October 1965, Ward auditioned for the role of Robin.
 West and Ward were up against Lyle Waggoner and Peter Deyell for the roles of Batman and Robin, respectively.
 Selected for the role of Robin, Ward thought people would find Gervis (the "G" is soft, as in "gentleman") hard to pronounce and adopted his mother's maiden name, Ward.
 He also changed the spelling of Bert to "Burt" to add "punch".

 Unlike the series' lead, Adam West, Ward was required to perform some dangerous stunt work.
 He was told this was because his costume revealed more of his face, making it impractical for all of his stunt scenes to be performed by a stunt double.
 Later, he also discovered that he was being paid the minimum wage allowed by the Screen Actors Guild, and his stunt double was paid per stunt, so having Ward perform his own stunts was a cost-saving strategy.
 Ward says that he was sent to the emergency room dozens of times during his time as Robin.

 At the height of the series' popularity, Ward recorded several musical tracks during sessions produced by Tom Wilson and arranged by Frank Zappa.
 The first two, "Boy Wonder, I Love You" (which Zappa wrote) and "Orange Colored Sky", were released as a single on November 14, 1966.
 Two other tracks from these sessions, "Teenage Bill of Rights" and "Autumn Love", remain unreleased.

 During the first months of shooting, Ward was paid $350 per week.
-The series only lasted three seasons, for a total of 120 episodes; according to Ward in an interview, this was because of the high cost of production.
+The series lasted only three seasons, for a total of 120 episodes; according to Ward in an interview, this was because of the high cost of production.
 It was still high in the ratings, but ABC was losing money.
 Later, NBC offered to pick it up for a fourth season, but the offer was withdrawn after learning that the sets had been destroyed.
-West and Ward reprised their TV roles of Batman and Robin in the 20th Century Fox film Batman: The Movie released on July 30, 1966.
+West and Ward also played Batman and Robin in the 20th Century Fox film Batman: The Movie released on July 30, 1966.

 In 1969, a year after Batmans cancellation, West's mother died, bringing the two men closer together.
 They were reunited many times at conventions and TV reunion specials.
 In turn, Ward also made three guest appearances with West on separate cartoons: one was a 2002 episode of The Simpsons, later in 2010 on an episode of SpongeBob SquarePants, and in 2013 for one of the final episodes of Futurama.
 West and Ward remained friends until West's death on June 9, 2017, at age 88.

-Ward, Julie Newmar, and Lee Meriwether are the last surviving main cast members of Batman.